shimdevkun/TodoNizer/README.md

 # TodoNizer

-This is a basic todo web app to help you organize your tasks.png
+This is a basic todo web app to help you organize your tasks.

-Try the live version [here](https://todo-nizer.sshimabuku.now.sh/)
+See the live version [here](https://todo-nizer.sshimabuku.now.sh/)

 ## Versions